-Then there is Michael Olivier, who claims to have started the craze in the 70's, after he hired his "friend Maggie Pepler" who "had the original recipe" to come and work at Boschendal's restaurant.
-It is a well known tourist venue, wine estate, so-so wines, beautiful Cape Dutch architecture, wonderful garden, gets lots of traffic.
+Then there is South African food personality Michael Olivier, who claims to have started the craze in the 70's, after he hired his friend, Maggie Pepler who "had the original recipe" to come and work at Boschendal's restaurant.
+It is a well-known tourist venue, a wine estate with beautiful Cape Dutch architecture, wonderful garden, gets lots of traffic.
 The explanation seems plausible.
 It rings true, though no one else quotes it.
 "The original recipe" part is vexing.
 What original recipe, from whom, derived from where?

 Where is Maggie Pepler?
 Maggie Pepler might in fact be Malva Pudding.
-Her recipe is the original recipe, influenced presumably by vinegar puddings, sticky Dutch puddings, and perhaps by her own appetite.
-And the Malva part?
+Could her recipe be the original recipe, influenced presumably by vinegar puddings, sticky Dutch puddings, and perhaps by her own appetite.
+And the malva part?